Team-2502/Vision2019/README.md

         1. Run `python3 calibrate.py`.
 The same environment variables for `main.py` apply.
             * To specify the file name to save the calibration info to, use the `V19_CALIBRATION_FILE_LOCATION` environment variable as shown above.
         1. Move the checkerboard around the camera's field of view.
         Make sure to rotate it and angle it in different ways for best results.
+        1. Press the space bar when you want to take a picture.
 * `socket_client.py`
     * Used as a test socket client to listen to messages from `main.py`.